Child Support Attorneys Morris County, NJ

 - The relationship between the requested education and the child’s long term goals and prior training and education

 - Any other factor the court deems relevant to the matter

 While courts will consider all of these factors and sometimes more during a child support modification hearing, how much weight they give to each factor, and their resulting decisions, often depends greatly upon the ability of your child support attorney to present your case, your individual needs and interests, and how they specifically relate to your child’s education.

 Our child support modification attorneys are prepared to thoroughly review your family’s unique situation, and work with you to present the most effective and compelling case possible to the courts in any child support modification matter in order to ensure your financial status and future is properly taken into account by the court when making their final decision.

 Contact Our Morristown College Education and Child Support Lawyers Today

 At Jacobs Berger, our attorneys have extensive experience helping parents across Madison, Randolph, Hanover, Florham Park, Tewksbury, Morristown, and the greater Morris County area with all manner of divorce and family law matters, including drafting comprehensive child support agreements, and modifying child support agreements when they no longer accurately reflect the needs of you or your child.

-To speak with our firm today in a comprehensive and confidential case assessment regarding your divorce, your child support agreement, or a child support modification, please contact us online, or through our Morristown, NJ office at (973) 718-7705.
+To speak with our firm today in a comprehensive and confidential Strategic Planning Session regarding your divorce, your child support agreement, or a child support modification, please contact us online, or through our Morristown, NJ office at (973) 718-7705.